MY TRIP — INTRODUCTION

 It is true that most Taiwanese are ethnically Han Chinese.
 84% of the island’s population are descended from Chinese immigrants who arrived between 1661 and 1895.
 Another 14% arrived after 1948.
 The indigenous population of Taiwan comprises only about 2.28% of the island’s population — slightly less than the foreign-born population — most of whom from Indonesia, Vietnam, the Philippines, Thailand, Malaysia, and Japan.
 Most people living in Taiwan consider themselves to be Taiwanese.
 A smaller percentage differentiate between being ethnically Chinese and nationally Taiwanese.

 The relationship between Chinese and Taiwanese identity isn’t completely dissimilar to the relationship between Anglo-Americans and England.
 Ethnically speaking, I am at least partly English-American.
 The US fought a war with England and no one claims that the US is part of the UK.
 The root culture of the US is English culture and most Americans speak a dialect of English.
 Yet no one argues that American culture and English culture and identity are indistinguishable, influenced as the two countries are by separate histories and cultural interactions.
+Certainly, no one in the UK argues that the USA is somehow an integral part of it.

 Taiwanese culture and identity are also distinguishable from those of China and it was never difficult to distinguish Taiwanese locals from Chinese tourists.
 The indigenous Taiwanese were matrilineal societies and Taiwan’s current president, Tsai Ing-wen, is both a woman and part Taiwanese aborigine (one of her grandmothers was Paiwan).
 There are aboriginal radio stations and musical acts, languages, and dishes like Taiwanese meatballs and shave ice have their roots in aboriginal culture.
 Interestingly, Taiwanese identity is more focused on Chinese traditions than is Chinese society, following the Communist revolution and the drive to modernize.
 Most Taiwanese haven’t adopted simplified Chinese (introduced on the mainland to combat illiteracy).
 Glove puppetry, wuxia films, and television dramas which reinforce Confucian values are highly visible aspects of Taiwanese pop culture.
 The influence of Japan is very evident in Taiwan too.
 The popularity of karaoke, enka, teppanyaki, baseball, manga, and pachinko are just a few signs of Japan’s cultural influence.
 The prevalence of Kentucky Fried Chickens and 7-Elevens are some of the obvious/dubious signs of the influence of American culture.